Mc-Zen/zero/docs/zero-docs.typ

 = Features
 == Digit grouping

 Digit grouping is important for keeping large figures readable.
-It is customary to separate thousands with a thin space, a dot, comma or an apostrophe (however, we discourage using a dot or a comma to avoid confusion since both are used for decimal markers in many countries).
+It is customary to separate thousands with a thin space, a dot, comma or an apostrophe (however, we discourage using a dot or a comma to avoid confusion since both are used for decimal separators in many countries).
 The separator can be configured via the `group-sep` option.

 #import "figures/grouping.typ": grouping
 #figure(grouping)

-By default, both the integer and the fractional part are split into groups of three, starting at the decimal marker.
+By default, both the integer and the fractional part are split into groups of three, starting at the decimal separator.
 The size of the groups can be configured with `group-size`.
 Four-digit numbers are often not grouped at all since they can still be read easily.
 The option `group-threshold` controls the _least_ number of digits for digit grouping to kick in.

 Digit grouping can be turned off altogether with `group-digits: false`.